 - Driving habits

-You can’t really control these factors, but there are a few ways to get yourself a better deal on car insurance.
+You can’t really control these factors, but there are a few ways to get yourself the best car insurance quote.

-Shop and Compare Rates at Least Once a Year
+Compare Car Insurance Rates at Least Once a Year

 A lot can change in a year — including your car insurance rates.

-Experts recommend you shop around for car insurance at least once a year to make sure you’re getting the right coverage, service and of course pricing to suit your changing needs.
+Experts recommend you shop for car insurance at least once a year to make sure you’re getting the right coverage, service and, of course, pricing to suit your changing needs.

 Most car insurance providers offer discounts for things like good grades or a clean driving record.